 How to Identify Public Opportunities before the RFP Stage

 Strategic marketing research is critical in identifying opportunities before they reach the Request for Proposal (RFP) stage.
-Understanding how to identify public sector projects may seem like a daunting task for a marketer.
-That’s why we’ve tapped the expertise of Stephanie Ray, Director of Marketing at Sunrise Engineering.
-Over course of her 23-year career, Stephanie has learned ways to utilize public resources like a capital improvement plan (CIP) to spot trends, discover leads, and develop realistic marketing plans.
+Understanding how to identify public sector projects may seem like a daunting task for a marketer, but I have a major trick up my sleeve.
+Over my 25-year career, I have learned ways to utilize public resources like a capital improvement plan (CIP) to spot trends, discover leads, and develop realistic marketing plans—and you can use it too.

 Know the Fiscal Year